15/05/2010

 Oxford Street

 Oxford Street is a place that never gets empty, a lot of brands have their flagship stores there such as Topshop, Nike etc. It starts from Marble Arch and goes all the way to Tottenham Court Road.
 All the shops pay big attention to their store design and window displays.
 It's not suprising really as there is so many shops to chose from, they have to stand out in one way or another.
-It's a great opportunity to attract some tourists as well because let's face it who would go to visit London and missed out on Oxford Street
+It's a great opportunity to attract some tourists as well because let's face it who would go to visit London and missed out on Oxford Street?

 Nearly 2 years ago Primark opened a huge store in Marble Arch and I have to give them credit for trying to stand up to their competition, because their window displays look creative and playful, but beware of the longest queues is the world if you ever go there.